 HOW DOES WILD ELEMENTS IMPACT HELP PLANTS?

-So far, in collaboration with our partners at the Rodale Institute, Women’s Earth Alliance, Proyecto Titi, and Grevy’s Zebra Trust, Wild Elements Impact has helped to restore 8,464 acres of farmland, 685 acres of forest, and 1,482 acres of rangelands.
+So far, in collaboration with our partners at the Rodale Institute, Women’s Earth Alliance, Proyecto Titi, and Grevy’s Zebra Trust, and through the Wild Elements Impact Fund, we have helped to restore 8,464 acres of farmland, 685 acres of forest, and 1,482 acres of rangelands.
 A total of 10,631 acres of total natural land.
 (That’s 16 square miles, or 8,000 football fields.
 Really.)

 HOW DOES WILD ELEMENTS IMPACT HELP FEED PEOPLE?